synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 the pointer positions, the possible changes to the pointers between steps 1 and 2 does not affect the offset calculation.

-### 4.2.4 Garbage Collection
+#### 3.2.4 Garbage collection

-Garbage Collection at the domain level rewrites the underlying telemetry data and modifies the domain index to contain the new offsets.
-This is done in 7 steps:
+Garbage collection in `domainDB` rewrites the underlying telemetry data and modifies the domain index to contain the new offsets.
+This is done in 8 steps:
 1. Garbage Collect writers (i.e. close and discard file handles on oversize files).
 2. Iterate over files in the domain database.
 3. For a given file, check that it is oversize and has no open writers on it.